miqdigital/aws-utils/rds_disaster_recovery/README.md

 ## Some of the examples to run the script:

 * To create manual snapshot of the db instance and copying it to the DR(destination) region, execute the following command, the command should include 4 parameters in the following order:
   1. Source region
   2. Destination region
-3. Db cluster identifier name
+  3. Db cluster/instance identifier name
-4. KMS key id( only if the db is encrypted, otw this can be commented out)
+  4. KMS key id( only if the db is encrypted, otherwise this can be commented out)
 ```python
 #in case of Db Instance
 python rds_db_instances_backup.py us-east-1 us-west-2 prod-db arn:aws:kms:xxxx:xxxx:key/xxxxxxxxxxx